KenBalya/BambangShop-Receiver/README.md

 2. Rust's safety guarantees require that mutable static variables be synchronized explicitly to prevent data races; hence, it does not allow mutating statics directly without synchronization primitives. lazy_static is used to safely create global statics that can be lazily initialized and accessed in a thread-safe manner with synchronization primitives like Mutex or RwLock.

 #### Reflection Subscriber-2

+1. Yes, I have explored some other parts of the code besides those who are mentioned in the tutorial.
+Here are several parts outside the tutorial I have explored:
+- lib.rs: Serves as the main entry point for library crates, which is similar with Application.java in spring boot farmework or manage.py in django.
+- Rocket.toml :  A configuration file that specifies various settings for the Rocket application.
+It allows us to configure the behavior of our web application outside of the codebase, similar like settings.py in django.

+2. The Observer pattern allows objects to be notified of changes in other objects by "subscribing" to them, making it easy to add new observers without altering the existing system.
+When scaling to multiple instances of an application, the pattern is extended through a message broker that manages notifications across different instances, allowing new subscribers to be added seamlessly.
+This ensures the system remains flexible and scalable without tightly coupling components.

+3. No, I haven't.